EmilChristrupKjeldsen/Buisness-card/README.md

 * @description	This is a buisness card, and the layout is supposed to look like a real physical buisness card

 *
 * ...
-The website's text is written in Danish
+The website's text is written in Danish.
-      The link called "Jobrelateret" doesn't have a URL yet The "Jobrelateret" link is going to have functionality later, when i have a relevant website for the link ...
+      The link called "Jobrelateret" doesn't have a URL yet.
+      The "Jobrelateret" link is going to have functionality later, when i have a relevant website for the link. ...
 *********************************************************************************************************/